History of Yemen in Timeline

 In 1978, Ali Abdullah Saleh was named as president of the Yemen Arab Republic.

-1978: Sana'a's population was roughly 55,000
+1978: Sana'a's population

 In 1978, Sana'a's population was roughly 55,000.

-1979: Fresh Fighting Between the Two States
+1979: Fresh Fighting Between Two States Resumes

-In 1979, fresh fighting between the two Yemeni states resumed and efforts were renewed to bring about unification.
+In 1979, fresh fighting between the two states resumed and efforts were renewed to bring about unification.

 1981: Prison Authority Organization Act